26 Mar

 • Trainer and resource management

-Some platforms like aXcelerate are designed as end-to-end systems that combine student management, learning (LMS), reporting, and automation in a single platform.
-Others focus on specific functions and rely more on integrations.
+Some platforms, including aXcelerate, combine student management, learning delivery, assessments, reporting, and automation in a single system.
+Others focus on specific functions and rely on integrations to cover the rest.

 What is the difference between an SMS and an LMS?